bert0bert/teaching-autonomy-with-donkeycar/README.md

 # Teaching Autonomy Through Donkeycar

 This experiment utilizes Donkeycar, the "Hello World" of self-driving cars.
-This experiment will teach you the basics of self-driving cars and how to use them with small RC cars
+This experiment will teach you the basics of self-driving cars and how to use them with small RC cars.

 It should take 2-3 hours to run through this experiment.